-The working world has become a much different place thanks to the increasing functionality of the internet.
 More teams are working together across the globe, companies are building increasingly remote work forces, and recruiters can search for talent regardless of location.
 Employees no longer need to be in the same location to collaborate on projects.
-But what new challenges do you face when you have a global team?
+With these new changes come new challenges to face when you have a global team.

 Tip 1: Have an awareness of time zones